alleystoughton/AlgorithmicBounds/searching/strategy/README.md

 queries index `1`, then the adversary responds with the answer `b`.
 Continuing from that point, the algorithm can then query index `0` or `2`, and so on.
-The game ends when the lower bounds game knows the answer of the searching function.
+The game ends when the lower bounds game knows the answer of the searching function, i.e., the minimum list index where `b` occurs.

 If you only want to know the maximum path length of the strategy, instead of the details of the strategy, you can run